apioo/psx/doc/concept/import_data.rst

 Abstract
 --------

-This chapter will explain more detailed how you can use an importer to read request data.
+This chapter will explain more detailed how you can use a importer to read request data.

 Record